prempreetbrar/Encrypted-Shopping-Screen/README.md

 1. **Note: java installation on Windows is cumbersome.** Check if you have java installed by writing ```java -version``` in the command prompt.
 <img width="710" alt="image" src="https://user-images.githubusercontent.com/89614923/192158251-cf1afe71-901f-473a-a3ff-6642cb6f7faf.png">
+**If you have Java installed, skip to step 11!
+If you don't have Java installed, continue reading.**
 If you don't have java installed, click [here](https://www.oracle.com/java/technologies/downloads/#jdk19-windows) and install the latest JDK version.
 Click ```x64 Installer``` as your installation option.
 <img width="1265" alt="image" src="https://user-images.githubusercontent.com/89614923/192158881-060bb46f-54ce-4625-9db2-5c58ba8f4d34.png">

 2. Go to your downloads folder and open the file you just installed; go through the entire installation process (you don't need to change any options).
 <img width="523" alt="image" src="https://user-images.githubusercontent.com/89614923/192158903-97244102-d562-4124-bc00-c602cdc84e48.png">